jeevan11vision/jeevan11vision.github.io/_pages/cv.md

 ## Service and Leadership
 * Jan 2019, **LOCUS AI Fellowship**, Mentor
   * trained a group of 30 students on basic ML concepts like decision tree, KNN, linear and logistic regression, regularization, SVM, fully connected neural network, and CNN
-  * introduced attendees with basic ML libraries and gave project demos on Iris classification, scratch NumPy implementation of two-layered neural network and Fashion-MNIST image classification

 * 2018, **Society of Kaski Engineering Students**, Secretary